Jorjio0/microservices-demo/README.md

 ### High-Level Cloud Architecture
 Our application is deployed on Google Cloud Platform (GCP).
 To automate infrastructure provisioning (IaC), we adapted the provided Terraform code, which deploys a Google Kubernetes Engine (GKE) cluster.

 The CI/CD process is fully automated using GitHub Actions.
-Upon every code update, the pipelines automatically build new Docker images for the microservices, push them to the Container Registry, and update the manifests in the Kubernetes cluster.
+Upon every code update, the pipelines automatically build new Docker images for the microservices, push them to the Artifact Registry, and update the manifests in the Kubernetes cluster.
 The system ensures environment isolation by deploying the application into two separate namespaces: `staging` and `production`.

 ## Completed Technical Requirements
 - **Infrastructure as Code:** Fully managed via Terraform (GKE Autopilot).
 - **CI/CD:** Custom GitHub Actions pipelines implemented for `frontend` and `cartservice`.
 - **Environments:** Isolated `staging` and `production` environments implemented using K8S namespaces.
-- **Monitoring:** Prometheus and Grafana configured for system health and performance monitoring.
+- **Monitoring:** Native Google Cloud Monitoring configured for system health and performance monitoring.

 ## Proof of Work
 ### Automation (CI/CD)